cysouw/diathesis/text/c02_structure.md

 #### Chained case changes {#sec:intro-chained-case-change}

 Finally, there are a few object chains involving a change of case, shown at the top and the left of [@fig:objectchains].
-Note that a case change of dative/genitive to accusative can be interpreted as a promotion (and the reverse as a demotion, cf. [@par:corecase]), but that perspective will not be followed here.
+Note that a case change of dative/genitive to accusative can be interpreted as a promotion (and the reverse as a demotion, cf. [@par:corecase]), but that perspective will not be expanded upon here.

 Example [@next] shows a combination of a dative-to-accusative case change with an antipassive, resulting in a chain ~~[OBJ › OBJ › ADJ]~~.
 The verb *schenken* 'to gift' takes a recipient in the dative and a patient in the accusative, while the derived *beschenken* 'to gift' turns the accusative into a prepositional phrase (i.e. antipassive) and changes the dative *dir* into an accusative *dich* (see [@sec:preverb-antipassive-dative-accusative]).